Chengyuan-Zhang/chengyuan-zhang.github.io/_pages/about.md

   <img src="../images/MA-IDM.png" width="100%" />
 </center>

-<iframe width="1280" height="800" src="https://www.youtube.com/embed/GIqcL6I7MsU" title="Chengyuan Zhang: Bayesian Calibration of the Intelligent Driver Model | TFTC General Webinar Series" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <details>
   <summary><b>[Abstract]</b></summary>

-Accurate calibration of car-following models is essential for investigating microscopic human driving behaviors.
-This work proposes a memory-augmented Bayesian calibration approach, which leverages the Bayesian inference and stochastic processes (i.e., Gaussian processes) to calibrate an unbiased car-following model while extracting the serial correlations of residual.
-This calibration approach is applied to the intelligent driver model (IDM) and develops a novel model named MA-IDM.
-To evaluate the effectiveness of the developed approach, three models with different hierarchies (i.e., pooled, hierarchical, and unpooled) are tested.
-Experiments demonstrate that the MA-IDM can estimate the noise level of unrelated errors by decoupling the serial correlation of residuals.
-Furthermore, a stochastic simulation method is also developed based on our Bayesian calibration approach, which can obtain unbiased posterior motion states and generate anthropomorphic driving behaviors.
-Simulation results indicate that the MA-IDM outperforms Bayesian IDM in simulation accuracy and uncertainty quantification.
-With this Bayesian approach, we can generate enormous but nonidentical driving behaviors by sampling from the posteriors, which can help develop a realistic traffic simulator.
+Accurate calibration of car-following models is essential for understanding human driving behaviors and implementing high-fidelity microscopic simulations.
+This work proposes a memory-augmented Bayesian calibration technique to capture both uncertainty in the model parameters and the temporally correlated behavior discrepancy between model predictions and observed data.
+Specifically, we characterize the parameter uncertainty using a hierarchical Bayesian framework and model the temporally correlated errors using Gaussian processes.
+We apply the Bayesian calibration technique to the intelligent driver model (IDM) and develop a novel stochastic car-following model named memory-augmented IDM (MA-IDM).
+To evaluate the effectiveness of MA-IDM, we compare the proposed MA-IDM with Bayesian IDM in which errors are assumed to be i.i.d., and our simulation results based on the HighD dataset show that MA-IDM can generate more realistic driving behaviors and provide better uncertainty quantification than Bayesian IDM.
+By analyzing the lengthscale parameter of the Gaussian process, we also show that taking the driving actions from the past five seconds into account can be helpful in modeling and simulating the human driver’s car-following behaviors.
 </details>

 - Access our preprint via: GP+IDM [[arXiv](https://arxiv.org/abs/2210.03571)] and